Cultural impact of Madonna: Cultural depictions

 Madonna has been depicted in various domains, including arts.

 Madonna and her likeness have been depicted in various domains; in Madonna as Postmodern Myth (2002), Guilbert explored and referred to "several domains", including museums depictions.
 In 2011, The Guardians Peter Robinson felt and stated there is a "little bit of her in the DNA" in several "modern pop thing[s]".

 Science and cultural tributes

-Madonna appeared in official stamps in Grenada (1989), in St. Vicent (1991), and was considered to be featured in early 1990s in the stamps by the United States Postal Service.
+Madonna appeared in official stamps in Grenada (1989), in St. Vincent (1991), and was considered to be featured in early 1990s in the stamps by the United States Postal Service.
 In 2001, a commemorative tartan, called "Romantic Scotland (Madonna)" was dedicated to her by the Scottish Register of Tartans.
 A segment was dedicated to her during the L'International des Feux Loto-Québec of 2015.
 On science references, Echiniscus madonnae is a water bear specie named after Madonna in 2006.
 The zoologists commented: "We take great pleasure in dedicating this species to one of the most significant artists of our times".
 Quadricona madonnae is a fossil Bradoriid from the Cambrian of South Australia named after her; in reference to the nodes on each valve resembling her conical bustiers.